kanamandarajesh/Docker/Docker_Int_Gen.md

    - Use `docker network ls` to list networks, `docker network inspect` to inspect network details, and `docker exec` to interact with containers and check network settings.

 ---

-These answers cover key concepts and practical usage of Docker.
-Make sure you practice hands-on with Docker to reinforce your understanding!